wpilibsuite/frc-docs/source/docs/software/sensors/analog-inputs-software.rst

 Analog input channels 0 and 1 additionally support an accumulator, which integrates (adds up) the signal indefinitely, so that the returned value is the sum of all past measured values.
 Oversampling and averaging are applied prior to accumulation.

 .. tabs::

-    .. code-tab:: c++

-        // Sets the initial value of the accumulator to 0
-        // This is the "starting point" from which the value will change over time analog.SetAccumulatorInitialValue(0);

-        // Sets the "center" of the accumulator to 0.
-This value is subtracted from
-        // all measured values prior to accumulation. analog.SetAccumulatorCenter(0);

-        // Returns the number of accumulated samples since the accumulator was last started/reset analog.GetAccumulatorCount();

-        // Returns the value of the accumulator.
-Return type is long. analog.GetAccumulatorValue();

-        // Resets the accumulator to the initial value analog.ResetAccumulator();

     .. code-tab:: java